balbarka/pdf2struct/README.md

 # pdf2struct

-Reference code for converting pdfs to stuct
+Reference code for converting pdfs to text for eventual named entitry recognition extraction.